vitaly-los/vim/shortcuts.md

 Ctrl+t          " indent current line
-CTRL-J          " insert newline (easier than reaching for the return key) Ctrl+E          " insert the character which is below the cursor
+CTRL-J          " insert newline (easier than reaching for the return key) Ctrl+E          " insert the character which is below the cursor Ctrl+Y          " insert the character which is above the cursor

 :help insert-index :) https://vimhelp.org/index.txt.html#insert-index
 ```